 If you are considering buying a motorcycle out of state and having it shipped there are many questions to ask the seller prior to the actual purchase.
 In addition to motorcycle shipping expertise, our staff has a great deal of experience buying and selling motorcycles out of state.
-We have compiled a list of questions to ask the seller regarding the condition of the vehicle prior to a purchase and prior to lining up a motorcycle shipper to handle the shipment of the motorcycle.
+We have compiled a motorcycle buying checklist to ask the seller regarding the condition of the vehicle prior to purchase and prior to lining up a motorcycle shipper to handle the shipment of the motorcycle.

 Prior to purchasing a motorcycle, one of the most important tips for buying a motorcycle is to ask the seller for detailed photos of the motorcycle.
 That will give you a visual assessment of the vehicle.
 After you have the photo’s contact the seller and discuss the list of questions noted below on this motorcycle buying checklist.

 1. Does the vehicle have any cosmetic damage?